Skip to main content

 When this communication network experiences interference, the resulting static is felt as the symptoms of hormonal imbalance.
 A wellness program, approached from a clinical and systems-based perspective, is designed to identify the source of this interference and restore the clarity of the signal.

 Understanding your own physiology is the first step toward reclaiming function.
-The is not a collection of independent glands; it is a highly interconnected and responsive network governed by feedback loops.
+The endocrine system is not a collection of independent glands; it is a highly interconnected and responsive network governed by feedback loops.
 Think of the thermostat in your home.

 It constantly samples the air temperature and, when it deviates from the set point, sends a signal to the heating or cooling unit to activate.
 Once the target temperature is reached, another signal is sent to shut the unit off.
 Your body’s hormonal axes operate on a similar principle of continuous monitoring and adjustment.